bazelbuild/examples/cpp-tutorial/stage1/README.md

 )
 ```

-In order to build this package you run
+To build this example you use (notice that 3 slashes are required in windows and only 2 in other operating systems.)

 ```
 bazel build ///main:hello-world